 So this means you need to use the features of your CRM system that allow you to separate prospects from customers, and gives you the scope to customise the system to your sales process so that you can track how far along the path your prospects have become.
 Use offers, newsletters and deals to drive them to make their first purchase, and note what works, so that you can apply it to other prospects as you go.
 Remember that you’ll probably have several categories of customer, so you’ll need to be aware of what things motivate each group to buy.

 It’s easy to outsource some of the set-up and the ongoing tasks associated with this part of your business, such as data entry.
 CRM service outsourcing is common amongst virtual assistant companies, who can take the pressure off your business by dealing with the day-to-day jobs, allowing you to concentrate on business development and customer relationships.

-If you’re short on time and need help with your CRM data entry or need to set up a CRM system for small business owners feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you’re short on time and need help with CRM data entry or would like virtual assistant support for some other part of your business feel free to call us on 0800 994 9016 or click here to request a free consultation.